fleetdm/fleet/handbook/people/README.md

 | Ramp                         | "Off-cycle" payroll          | Charlie
 | Accelerations                | "Off-cycle" payroll          | Charlie

+Add the amount to be paid to the "Gross" line.

 For Fleet's US contractors, running payroll is a manual process.
 The steps for doing this are highlighted in this loom, TODO.
 1. Time tools